Samtajer/se_project_coffeeshop/README.md

 - The "Menu" as its name makes it mostly clear is about the part for your order from the Products that are offered in the Menu page/section.
 - In the Menu section are bewarages and some Food like products offered and so the prises & costs are listed to every products its cost in $.

-- Technuiqe & Technologie Used
+- Technuiqes & Technologie Used

 - There is a [blocks-directory--BEM-blocks] packed in [separate-CSS-files] the [Flat-BEM].
 - There is a directory with all the images [image/directory].